connectedbydata/connectedbydata.org/_projects/2023-catalysing-communities.md

 * Using data and legal rights as a campaign tool;
 * Expert advice on in-depth technology issues.

-Expressions of interest will be opening soon!
+Expressions of interest are [open until 4th March](https://docs.google.com/forms/d/e/1FAIpQLSeQe0Yf5hbj5e79gemoB8Ar0uI3Q6_E6rVnG03w2KHjPCPqmQ/viewform?usp=sf_link).

 We are particularly grateful to [Luminate](https://www.luminategroup.com/) for their generous help and support for this work.